PeridexisErrant/Scripts-for-the-Starter-Pack/README.md

 A collection of simple scripts written to enhance the [DF Starter Pack](http://www.bay12forums.com/smf/index.php?topic=126076).
 I've published them here for public review, to enable contributions, and because publishing encourages me to comment and structure my code properly ;)

 Unless noted otherwise in the description or at the top of the .bat file itself, they are used from the root folder of the Starter Pack.
-Scripts for the 34.11 pack have their own folder, the others are for 40.x
+Scripts for the 34.11 pack have their own folder, the others are for 40.xx

+Contributions are very welcome; please send pull requests to the development branch.

 =================================